Only this pageAll pages

 Frequently asked questions about WLAN Pi Go

-Q: How is it powered?
+Q: How is WLAN Pi Go powered?
 A: It is powered via USB from your phone, tablet, or computer.

-Q: Does it connect wirelessly to iPhone?
-A: No. It uses USB connection for data communication with your phone and it is also powered via USB from the phone.
+Q: Does the Go connect wirelessly to iPhone?
+A: No. It uses USB-C connection for data communication with your phone and it is also powered from the phone.
+We maintain a list of supported devices here.

 Q: How much power does it draw from my iPhone?
 A: Idle WLAN Pi Go uses about 1.5 Watts.
 Scanning for Wi-Fi networks, it uses about 2 Watts.
 During the USB Power Delivery negotiation, it requests up to 900 mA.

 Q: How to update software on my Go?
 A: The WLAN Pi iOS and Android app allows you to upgrade software of your WLAN Pi Go.
-Connect your Go to yiur phone, connect your phone to a fast Wi-Fi network, and kickstart the update from the app.
+Connect your Go to your phone, connect your phone to a fast Wi-Fi network, and kickstart the update from the app.
+Follow .
+This process retains home folder of the wlanpi user on the Go.
+Contents of the boot and root partitions will be erased - that shouldn't be a problem at all unless you have customised some system-level settings manually.

 Q: Can I connect it to a laptop?
 A: Yes, you can.
 Not all features will be supported though.
 It is designed to be a mobile tool.
 WiFi Explorer Pro on macOS and Windows, and Airtool on macOS, allow you to connect to the WLAN Pi Go via USB and perform Wi-Fi scanning and packet capture respectively.